pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

 Nmap done: 1 IP address (1 host up) scanned in 0.31 seconds
 </code></pre>

-We are interested in the port status, we are going for 4 ports in this scenario. <br>
+We are interested in the status of 4 basic ports in this scenario.<br>
 We are looking for a bruteforce attack here.
-We confirm port 22 for SSH is up. <br>
+We confirm port 22 for SSH is up.<br>
+Lovley.<br>

 ## 02.SSH credential Hydra Attack
 <pre data-label="hydra bruteforce"><code>